- This event has passed.

 Sponsored by Tales2go

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording or listen to the podcast and would like a CE certificate, join the Audio-Based Learning and Collaboration community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Audio-Based Learning and Collaboration community and go to the edWebinar Archives folder to take the CE quiz.

 Listening to professionally narrated audiobooks is a great way to prevent the “summer slide.”
 Children in low-income households fall behind an average of two months in reading during the summer.
 Summer learning loss accounts for two-thirds of the ninth grade achievement gap in reading between students from low-income households and their higher-income peers.

 In this edWebinar, Mary Ann Scheuer, Teacher Librarian at Berkeley USD, CA, presents research findings from a 2016 study looking at the effect of adding a listening component to literacy instruction—in school and at home.
 She also specifically addresses its impact on student vocabulary, reading comprehension and motivation to read.
 The study also found that students listening to audiobooks without paired text attained 58% of their annual reading gain in just ten weeks, putting them three months ahead of the control students.
 Mary Ann discusses these and other key findings of the research.

 Beyond the merits of the study, Mary Ann shares the benefits, excitement and engagement of students listening to high-interest audiobooks at or above their current reading level that she has experienced first-hand.
 With new digital technologies, it’s never been easier to support students on a year-round remote basis.